daisukelab/ml-sound-classifier/README.md

 The competition itself have provided dataset as usual, then all the work have done with dataset's static recorded samples.
 Unlike competition, this project is developed as working code/exsample to record live audio and classify in realtime.

+(new) AlexNet based lighter model is also added and that makes it possible to run on Raspberry Pi.

-## Application Pull Requests/Reports are Welcome!
+### Application Pull Requests/Reports are Welcome!

 If you implemented on your mobile app, or any embedded app like detecting sound of door open/close and make notification with Raspberry Pi, I really appreciate if you could let me know.
 Or you can pull-request your application, post as an issue here.
 You can also reach me via [twitter](https://twitter.com/nizumical).